What is Cladribine (Leustat® or LITAK)?

 Pain at the injection site

-If you have treatment through a drip, you may get the following symptoms in the area where the drip (infusion) is given, or along the vein:
+If you have treatment as an injection under the skin or through a cannula, you may get the following symptoms in the area where the injection site is.

 • some redness